-Apart from immunotherapy, a new and promising treatment class in oncology is ADCs.
-These biopharmaceuticals combine mAbs with chemotherapeutic agents, enabling the direct delivery of cytotoxic drugs to cancer cells while sparing healthy tissues, thus reducing systemic toxicity [73].
-Targeting highly expressed antigens in CC offers a promising therapeutic strategy, particularly through the use of ADCs.
-Potential targets under investigation include folate receptor alpha (FR α), expressed in approximately 40% of cases; tissue factor (TF), found in about 77%; human epidermal growth factor receptor 2 (HER2), present in 1%-12%; trophoblast cell surface antigen 2 (TROP2), highly expressed in around 85%; and epidermal growth factor receptor (EGFR), observed in 70%-90% of cases [74-78].
+Apart from immunotherapy, a new and promising treatment class in oncology is ADC.
+These biopharmaceuticals combine monoclonal antibodies (mAbs) with chemotherapeutic agents, enabling the direct delivery of cytotoxic drugs to cancer cells while protecting healthy organs, thus lowering systemic toxicity (73).
+Targeting highly expressed antigens in cervical cancer offers a promising therapeutic strategy, particularly using ADC.
+Potential targets under investigation include folate receptor alpha (FRα), expressed in approximately 40% of cases; tissue factor (TF), found in about 77%; HER2 (human epidermal growth factor receptor 2), present in 1-12%; TROP2 (trophoblast cell-surface antigen 2), highly expressed in around 85%; and epidermal growth factor receptor (EGFR), observed in 70-90% of cases (74-78).

-Several trials are examining the safety and effectiveness of ADCs in CC.
-Tisotumab vedotin, an antibody-drug conjugate that targets TF, was the focus of the innovaTV 204 trial, a single-arm, phase II clinical trial assessing its effectiveness in patients with r/m CC who had undergone up to two previous systemic therapies.
+Several trials are examining the safety and effectiveness of ADC in CC.
+Tisotumab vedotin, an antibody-drug conjugate that targets TF, was the focus of the InnovaTV 204 trial, a single-arm, phase II clinical trial that assessed the effectiveness of the treatment in patients with r/m CC who had undergone up to two previous systemic therapies.
 The ORR was approximately 24% and was observed across histological subtypes (squamous and nonsquamous).
-Grade 3/4 adverse events were reported in 28% of cases, with alopecia, nausea, conjunctivitis, and fatigue being the most prevalent adverse effects [79].
-The findings of this study demonstrated that tisotumab vedotin has clinically meaningful activity in heavily pretreated CC patients.
-In September 2021, the FDA approved it for use in treating r/m CC in patients whose disease progresses during or after chemotherapy (Table 1).
+In 28% of cases, grade 3/4 adverse events were reported, with alopecia, nausea, conjunctivitis, and fatigue being the most prevalent adverse effects (79).
+The findings of this study showed that tisotumab vedotin has clinically meaningful activity in heavily pretreated CC patients.
+In September 2021, the FDA approved it for use in treating r/m CC patients whose disease progresses during or following chemotherapy (Table 1).

-The innovaTV 301/ENGOT-cx12/GOG-3057, a phase III clinical trial, evaluated the efficacy of tisotumab vedotin in treating r/m CC following progression on first-line systemic therapy.
-Results demonstrated that tisotumab vedotin significantly improved PFS and OS compared to chemotherapy, with a median OS of 11.5 months vs 9.5 months for chemotherapy (HR 0.70; 95% CI, 0.54-0.89; two-sided P = 0.004).

-The median PFS was 4.2 months with tisotumab vedotin vs 2.9 months with chemotherapy (HR 0.67; 95% CI, 0.54-0.82; two-sided P < 0.001).
-Grade \geq 3 treatment-related side effects were less common with tisotumab vedotin (29.2%) than with chemotherapy (45.2%) and were generally tolerable [80].
+The InnovaTV 301/ENGOT-cx12/GOG-3057, a phase III clinical trial, evaluated the efficacy of tisotumab vedotin in treating r/m C following progression on first-line systemic therapy.
+Results demonstrated that tisotumab vedotin significantly improved PFS and OS compared to chemotherapy, with a mOS of 11.5 months compared to 9.5 months for chemotherapy (HR 0.70; 95% CI, 0.54 to 0.89; two-sided P = 0.004).
+The mPFS was 4.2 months with tisotumab vedotin versus 2.9 months with chemotherapy (HR 0.67; 95% CI, 0.54 to 0.82; two-sided P<0.001).
+Grade >3 treatment-related side effects were less common with tisotumab vedotin (29.2%) than with chemotherapy (45.2%), and were tolerable (80).
 The FDA approved tisotumab vedotin in April 2024 for the treatment of patients with r/m CC whose disease progresses during or following chemotherapy (Table 1).

-In the DESTINY-PanTumorO2 study, a multicenter, phase II, open-label clinical trial, patients with advanced or metastatic solid tumors that had progressed on prior therapies were evaluated for the safety and effectiveness of trastuzumab deruxtecan (T-DXd), an ADC that targets HER2.
-The ORR for all patients was 37.1%; for CC patients, it was 50%.
-The mDOR was 9.8 months, and PFS was seven months.
-In IHC 3+ cases, the ORR was 75% and PFS was NR.
-Drug-related side effects of grade \geq 3 were observed in 40.8% of patients [81].
-Based on results from the DESTINY-PanTumorO2 trial and supporting data from studies in lung and colorectal cancer, the FDA, in August 2024, granted tumor-agnostic approval for fam-T-DXd-nxki [82, 83].
+In the DESTINY-PanTumor02 study, a multicenter, phase 2, open-label clinical trial, patients with advanced or metastatic solid tumors that have progressed on previous therapies are evaluated for the safety and effectiveness of trastuzumab deruxtecan (T-DXd), an ADC that targets HER2.
+The ORR for all patients was 37.1%; for CC patients it was 50%, the mDOR was 9.8 months, and the PFS was seven months; in IHC 3+ cases the ORR and PFS NR were

+75%, 40.8% of patients experienced drug-related side effects of grade ≥3 (81).
+Based on results from the DESTINY-PanTumor02 trial and supporting data from studies in lung and colorectal cancer, the FDA, in August 2024, granted tumor-agnostic approval for fam-trastuzumab deruxtecan-nxki (82,83).
 The indication includes patients with HER2-positive (IHC 3+) unresectable or metastatic solid tumors who have received prior systemic therapy.